serbulent/HOPER/text_representations/representation_generation/README.md

 `-a` or `--all`: Creates all types of representations (TFIDF, biosentvec, and biowordvec).

+`-mdw` or `--model_download`: download biosentvec and biowordvec model automatically.

 ### How to Run

 Step by step operation: